SEHS@Dayton Tuition, Billing and Financial Aid FAQ

 What is the current Direct Unsubsidized Loan interest rate?

-The Direct Unsubsidized Loan interest rate is determined at the beginning of each academic year.
-Learn more about interest rates and graduate annual loan limits on the Federal Student Aid website.
+The Direct Unsubsidized Loan interest rate is determined on an annual basis.
+Learn more about interest rates on the Federal Student Aid website.

 Are there any additional loan fees for the Direct Unsubsidized Loan?